Why Switch from Do Not Pay?

 Billshark

 Billshark is a bill negotiation product powered by a fintech company called ApexEdge.
 You may have even seen its tools integrated into other major financial platforms like NerdWallet or Intuit.
-The service uses a team of human experts to negotiate your bills.
+The service uses a team of human experts, yep humans, to negotiate your bills.
 You submit your cable, internet, cell phone, and other recurring bills, and their negotiators call the providers on your behalf to try and get you a lower rate.
 You only pay if they succeed.
-The human element is their key differentiator; they claim their expert negotiators know all the tricks to get the best deals.
-This is a great service for people who hate negotiating but still want the savings, though their standard fee is $40 of your total savings, which can be a hefty sum to pay.
+The human element is their key differentiator; they claim their "expert" negotiators know all the tricks to get the best deals.
+This is a great service for people who want the savings but hate negotiating, though Billshark's standard fee is 40% of your total savings, which can be a hefty sum to pay.

-Best for: Having human experts negotiate your bills for you.
+Best for: Having a human other than yourself negotiate your bills for you.

 Key Features: